-IBT is a pharmaceutical company with its registered office in Stockholm with a vision to develop drugs influencing the human infant microbiome, and thereby prevent or treat rare diseases affecting premature infants.
-IBT is currently developing its lead drug candidate IBP-9414, to prevent NEC and improving feeding tolerance in premature infants.
+Infant Bacterial Therapeutics AB (publ) is a pharmaceutical company with a product in clinical development phase III.
+The company's vision is to develop drugs influencing the human infant microbiome, and thereby prevent or treat rare diseases affecting premature infants.
+IBT is currently developing its lead drug candidate IBP-9414.
+The ambition with IBP-9414 is become the world's first approved probiotic pharmaceutical with the goal to prevent lethal infant diseases including NEC and sepsis and to induce sound gut and intestine development in premature infants.
 IBP-9414 contains the active compound Lactobacillus reuteri, which is a human bacterial strain naturally present in breast milk.
 IBT is further pursuing a second rare disease program IBP-1016 for the treatment of an unmet medical need in gastroschisis, a severe disease in infants.
 By developing these drugs, IBT has the potential to fulfill unmet needs for diseases where there are currently no prevention or treatment therapies available.